7 Tips on How to Create Great Visuals for Instructions

 The brain processes visuals 60,000 times faster than text.
 Actually, around 90% of information transmitted to the brain is visual.
 And did you know that visuals have been found to improve learning by up to 400 percent?*

 Visuals are thus extremely important when it comes to instructional design and learning how to perform a new task.
 When you add visuals to your step-by-step instructions, your customer can focus on the relevant details of performing a task that may be unclear with only text.
-Each and every instruction made with the SwipeGuide instructional software is a combination of a clear image and a short, to-the-point and task-oriented sentence.
+Each and every instruction made with the SwipeGuide instruction software is a combination of a clear visual and a short, to-the-point and task-oriented sentence.

 Use the right equipment